jfromaniello/joseoncodecom/_posts/2012-05-31-node-dot-js-and-the-beauty-of-working-on-a-platform-that-embrace-opensource.markdown

 4. Push to your fork of the project
 5. Do a pull request to the project owner[s]

-So far this is are the standards steps you will take in any platform, even in .net.
+So far these are the standards steps you will take in any platform, even in .net.
 Because node.js developers take so **serious** this opensource business it is very likely that your pull request will be at least reviewed or discussed the same day.

 **But what if not?**